Try Out Our NEW Disneyland Ticket Calculator!

 Aloha Isle | Snack Stand

 Wanting a sweet and fruity treat?
 Look no further than Aloha Isle in Adventureland.
 Featuring the holy grail of best Disney World snacks, the Dole Whip, this grab-and-go snack stand neighboring the Enchanted Tiki Room, Magic Carpets of Aladdin, and the cut-through walkway to Frontierland, serves up the original vanilla or pineapple Dole Whip, as well as raspberry-pineapple swirl, in a cup or as a refreshing float with pineapple juice.
 Yes, that is as delicious as it sounds.
-Aloha Isle is also currently offering the Kakamora Float, which is a tasty concoction (trust us, we’ve tried it) of coconut soft serve, pineapple juice, blue curaçao syrup, and crowned with chocolate cake pop made to look like one of the Kakamora, AKA those evil coconuts from Moana.
+Aloha Isle is also currently offering the Tropical Serenade, which is a tasty concoction (trust us, we’ve tried it) of coconut soft serve, Disney’s famed pineapple-orange-guava (POG) juice and an upside-down pineapple cake pop.

 Jungle Navigation Co.
 LTD Skipper Canteen | Table Service Restaurant